meenmo/molib/SWAP_EXAMPLES_SUMMARY.md

    - Calculate NPV as receiver or payer

 4. **Example Reference**:
+   - See `swap/api.go` and `swap/common.go` for trade construction and PV/spread solving
-   - See `swap/basis/pricing.go` for dual-curve implementation
+   - See `swap/curve/` for curve bootstrapping (OIS + dual-curve IBOR)
    - See `cmd/basiscalc` for working pricing example

 ## Relationship to Basis Swap Pricing